How To Cure Menopause Insomnia and Sleep Problems Naturally

 If menopause and imbalanced hormones are causing your sleep issues, addressing your hormone levels is a solid place to start.
 Doctors most commonly suggest hormone replacement therapy (HRT), a low dose of birth control either in pill form or in the form of an injection, or occasionally a low dose of antidepressant medication.

-For better odds at a good night’s sleep, you can also bring your body back into balance through a hormone-friendly diet.
-Foods to focus on include healthy fats from fish, nuts, seeds, plant oils, coconut products and avocados.
-The bad news is that you my need to avoid dairy and any non-organic animal products if you’re looking to bring your hormones back into equilibrium.
+For better odds at getting a good night’s sleep, you can also bring your body back into balance through a hormone-friendly diet.
+Foods to focus on include healthy fats from fish, nuts, seeds, plant oils, coconut products, and avocados, while those to avoid are dairy and any non-organic animal products.

 Menopause insomnia 3

-Remedy for insomnia number 2: take the right supplements
+Remedy for trouble sleeping number 2: Take the right supplements

-Ashwagandha is an adaptogen that also goes by the aliases of ‘Indian Ginseng’ and ‘Winter Cherry’ and it's a bonafide natural wonder for sleep.
-A botanical member of the nightshade family, it's been used for centuries by Ayurvedic practitioners to help support people’s sleep-wake cycles and return balance to the endocrine system, that which is responsible for hormone production and stabilising reproductive cycles, but also touches sleep and mood too.
+Ashwagandha is an adaptogen that also goes by the aliases, ‘Indian Ginseng’ and ‘Winter Cherry’, and is a bonafide natural wonder for sleep.
+A botanical member of the nightshade family, it's been used for centuries by Ayurvedic practitioners to help support people’s sleep-wake cycles and balance out the endocrinal system which is responsible for hormone production and stabilising reproductive cycles, but also touches on sleep and mood too.

-So how do you get hold of it and more crucuially, absorb it effectively into your body?
-The full spectrum, root extracted, KSM-66® Ashwagandha in the LYMA Supplement is the most bioavailable form of this adaptogen, meaning that we are able to absorb all of its myriad benefits efficiently and effectively.
-KSM-66® is formulated in LYMA at a clinically backed daily dose of 600mg and has been proven to be supportive in improving up to 22 areas of health, menopause insomnia included.
+So how do you get hold of it and more crucially, ensure your body effectively absorbs it?
+The full spectrum, root extracted Sensoril® Ashwagandha in the LYMA Supplement is the most bioavailable form of this adaptogen.
+Included at the clinically-backed daily dose of 250mg, it has been proven to be supportive in improving up to 22 areas of health, menopausal lack of sleep included.

 Menopause insomnia 4

-There are a few steps you can take to promote healthy sleep and reduce the likelihood of insomnia kicking in:
+There are a few steps you can take to promote healthy sleep and reduce the likelihood of disturbed kicking in:

 2. Aim to finish eating at least two hours before you hit the hay as digestion is a protracted affair, the effort of which can lead to trouble falling asleep or interrupted sleep.